 For many brands, content marketing means producing a great amount of content in a short span of time.
 This can be taxing for marketers, who may not always be able to churn out new ideas on a daily basis.
-Moreover, the rise of user-generated content (thanks in part to the coronavirus pandemic) is shifting the content marketing industry’s focus from volume to usability.
+Moreover, the rise of user-generated content is shifting the content marketing industry’s focus from volume to usability.

 Content curation offers a solution to these challenges.
 It allows you to turn the volume of published information into usable content.
 By sourcing and sharing topics that are relevant to your audience, you get to nurture a more personal connection with them.
 This ultimately improves your customer experience, trust, and loyalty.